dwang88/CSE15L_LAB3/index.md

 and local FAA controller incorrectly assumed the flight plan instruction to go "090 for 60" superseded the original scramble order.
 ```

-This might be useful if you want to look for text that is case sensitive in a certain file.

 **Citation**

 I used Geeksforgeeks (https://www.geeksforgeeks.org/grep-command-in-unixlinux/) and DigitalOcean (https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix), which I found through google search for this command.